 Summit Christian College students have access to NebraskAccess, a gateway to thousands of magazine, journal, and newspaper articles, as well as websites, government publications, state historical resources, and more.
 NebraskAccess is provided by the Nebraska Library Commission with funding from the State of Nebraska and the U.S. Institute of Museum and Library Services.
 Students may log in to NebraskAccess via nebraskaccess.ne.gov.
-Library personnel can provide the correct password, which changes every April and October.
+Nebraska residents may use their driver's license number to log in to the database.
+All students may obtain a password from the library personnel.